Job Description and Summary

 Required Qualifications and Qualities

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
-The requirements listed are representative of the knowledge, skill, and/or ability required to perform.
-This employee must understand company policies and procedures, and follow them at all times.
+The requirements listed are representative of the knowledge, skill, and/or ability required.

 - Is regularly exposed to outdoor weather conditions